shellfire-dev/core/README.md

 * `option` for command line options (switches) such as `-o` and `--output-path` above
 * `configuration setting` for configuration settings such as `example_outputPath`
 * `argument` if being used for validating function arguments (not a common use case)
+* `defaulted value for` if being used for a default when no configuration or command line option was set, and the default isn't valid (eg when an option might be a folder path, and the default folder path doesn't exist)

 ### To use in code